 Huitlacoche can be found all over the world and dates back to the time of the Aztecs.
 Today it is predominately found in Mexico and some parts of the United States.
 Fresh Huitlacoche can be found at local markets, and canned versions can be found at grocers and specialty stores.

 Restaurants currently purchasing this product as an ingredient for their menu.

 Recipes that include Huitlacoche Mushrooms.
 One is easiest, three is harder.

-People have spotted Huitlacoche Mushrooms using the Specialty Produce app for iPhone and Android.
+People have shared Huitlacoche Mushrooms using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.